sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 Let us return to the `FavoriteBooks` with the `merge` method.
 We had a pre-condition saying that `favorites != null`.
-Given that this should always be true, we can turn it into a class variant.
+Given that this should always be true, we can turn it into a class invariant.
 Additionally, we can add the condition that `pushNotification != null`.

 ```java